vigour-io/now-fleet/README.md

 }
 ```

-Let's say B also depends on C. Then package.json for B should have a `services` fields as following:
+Let's say B also depends on C. Then `package.json` for B should have a `services` field as following:
 ```json
 {
   "services": {